Arsenal on this day in history. The February Files.

 7 February 2015: Tottenham 2 Arsenal 1.
 Ozil scored and five Arsenal players were booked.
 However Arsenal won the following eight league games to secure third place in the league.

 8 February 1902: First game for Thomas Tindal Fitchie – the man who signed five times for Arsenal.
-Known as the prince of dribblers he signed for clubs seventeen times in his career as he combined being a salesman with being a footballer.
+Known as the prince of dribblers he signed for clubs seventeen times in his career as he combined being a travelling salesman with being a footballer.

-8 February 1905: Arsenal lost 0-1 to Bristol City (away) in FA Cup in front of 10,000.
+8 February 1905: Arsenal lost 0-1 to Bristol City (away) in the FA Cup in front of 10,000.
 City were on the way up and in the latter part of the decade were league runners’ up and cup finalists.

 8 February 1913: Debut for Stephen Stonley who was signed from Newcastle City, having never played a league game.
 The selling club was probably in Staffordshire, and his signing either shows that Arsenal’s scouting system was widespread or that the player travelled to Woolwich looking for work.

 8 February 1913.
 First match for Joseph Fidler – one of the men who played the last game in Plumstead and the first game at Highbury.
 The game was a goalless draw; Arsenal’s first point after four defeats.

 8 February 1919: Arsenal played Chelsea at Stamford Bridge, and won 2-1 in the final season of the London Combination wartime league.
 The crowd however was only 12,000 as the weather and the flu epidemic took their toll.

 8 February 1929: Up to this point there was uncertainty whether Lambert or Halliday was Arsenal’s best centre forward but a Lambert hattrick against Everton, following one earlier in the season against Grimsby seemed to settle the issue for Chapman.
 Lambert finished the season with 18 goals in 20 games.